pmunts/muntsos/README.txt

 socket, and a Grove socket) instead of a general purpose expansion header.
 It has a Texas Instruments AM6254 ARMv8 Cortex-A53 quad core CPU and comes with 2 GB of RAM.
-The BeaglePlay has one USB-A receptacle for peripheral devices and one USB-C receptacle for power and tethering as well as a 10Base-T1L single pair Ethernet interface (intended for a factory automation network and worthless for any other purpose), and a CC1352P7 wireless microcontroller capable of supporting a wide variety of radio networks.
+The BeaglePlay has one USB-A receptacle for peripheral devices and one USB-C receptacle for power and tethering.
+It has a 10/100/1000BASE-T wired Ethernet interface, a 10Base-T1L single pair Ethernet interface (intended for a factory automation network and worthless for any other purpose), and a CC1352P7 wireless microcontroller capable of supporting a wide variety of radio networks.
+See Application Note #19 for more information.

 USB Gadgets